 Neither the broker/dealer representative nor the insurance salesman gets paid to provide advice—hence, they are not truly “advisors.”
 These individuals only get paid when they sell a product– they are salesmen.
 As you might expect, salesmen only come around when they have a product to sell.
 Salesmen do not make a living servicing the products they have already sold.

 Fee-only Registered Investment Advisors do not sell products.
 They work for their clients and are only compensated by their clients in exchange for professional advice.
 Thus, a fee-only planner’s compensation encourages objective advice and behavior that is always in the client’s best interest.
 These individuals are true “financial advisors.”
-Fee-only Registered Investment Advisors do not collect commissions, so they must continually ensure their clients satisfaction in order to make a profit.
+Fee-only Registered Investment Advisors do not collect commissions, so they must continually ensure their client's satisfaction in order to make a profit.
 These advisors must constantly provide superior service to maintain their client’s business.

 Most broker/dealer and insurance representatives are held to a “suitability standard,” meaning they must do what is suitable for their clients.
 By contrast, fee-only Registered Investment Advisors are held to a “fiduciary standard,” meaning they must do what is in the client’s best interest.
 To illustrate the difference, suppose the S&P 500 index is a suitable investment for a client, but there are two funds the advisor can choose from.
 One fund has an expense ratio of .75% and pays a .6% commission to the salesperson.
-The other fund has a .15% expense ratio, and pays no commission to the advisor.
+The other fund has a .15% expense ratio and pays no commission to the advisor.
 Both funds are “suitable” for the client, so a broker/dealer is allowed to recommend the more expensive fund.
-However, a fiduciary is obligated to recommend the fund with the lower expense ratio that does not pay a commission.
+However, a fiduciary is obligated to recommend the fund with a lower expense ratio that does not pay a commission.
 Big difference!

 - Lon Jefferies